Facts and Figures

 Milton Keynes has a catchment population of over 2.8 million people.
 Over 18 million people live within a 1 hour 30 minute drive time of Central Milton Keynes.

 Milton Keynes is the centre point between Oxford, Cambridge, Birmingham and London.
-It is expected that by 2031 Milton Keynes will be the 16th largest city in England - bigger than Newcastle or Brighton (source Homes and Communities Agency).
 The Theatre District, Xscape and the range of shops, bars and other leisure activities are all helping to capitalise on the rapidly growing band of ABC1's with disposable income.

 With the local population younger than the national average, there is incredible scope within Milton Keynes to cater to an affluent market.